treva-123mutebi/treva-123mutebi/README.md

-Human, Entrepreneur and Software Developer
+Software Developer
 Based in Kampala - Uganda.
-CTO and Co-founder at @ekaleerwe
+Co-founder at @ekaleerwe

 ## Get in touch